LoiusCypher/WebMap/README.md

 $ docker pull loiusc/webmap
 ```

-The mapped docker volumes make sure that scans, notes and labels will persist.
+The mapped docker volumes make sure that scans, notes, labels and schedules will persist.

 ### Run without Docker
 This project is designed to run on a Docker container.
 IMHO it isn't a good idea to run this on a custom Django installation,